powsybl/powsybl.github.io/docs/tools/index.md

 # Learn more
-Read this [page](../configuration/itools.md) to learn how to configure the framework and this [page](../configuration/logback.md) to learn how to set up the logging system used in powsybl.
+Read this [page](../configuration/itools.md) to learn how to configure the framework and this [page](../configuration/logback.md) to learn how to set up the logging system used in Powsybl.

 Read this [tutorial](../tutorials/itools/extend-itools.md) to learn how to create a new `iTools` command.